Renowned for having housed the ancient Olympic Games nearly 3,000 years ago, Olympia is an ancient Greek site worth discovering in Peloponnese.

 Things to do in Olympia

 - Archaeological Museum of Olympia: This museum displays the numerous relics found in the archaeological site.
-It is considered one of the best museums in Greece.
+It's considered one of the best museums in Greece.
 The museum’s highlights are the debris from the Temple of Zeus.

-- Museum of the History of the Olympic Games: Although it not very visited, this museum features items, mosaics and paintings that express the importance of the ancient sporting competition.
+- Museum of the History of the Olympic Games: Although it's not very visited, this museum features items, mosaics, and paintings that express the importance of the ancient sporting competition.

-Olympia is also home to Museum of the Modern Olympic Games, it displays various medals, but it is not very interesting.
+Olympia is also home to the Museum of the Modern Olympic Games, which displays various medals, but we don't necessarily recommend this museum, there are others that are more interesting.

 How to get to Olympia

 Olympia, on the Peloponnese peninsula, is relatively well connected with the rest of Greece.
-There are various ways to get to the sanctuary:
+You can book a tour online, or if you want to get there on your own there are various ways to get to the sanctuary:

 Hire a car in Athens and drive to Olympia and other areas of Greece.
 This is the fastest way to get to Olympia, and a great way to discover other scenic parts of the country.
 Check and compare rental prices in this link.

 - Corinth-Patras-Pyrgos: Although the distance is longer, this highway is the fastest way to get to Olympia from Athens.
-The 350 km take approximately 3-hours-and-a-half.
+It takes approximately 3.5 hours to complete this 350-km journey.

 - Corinth-Tripoli-Arcadia: Take the highway to Tripoli, and just before getting to the destination, turn off towards “Ancient Olympia”.
 The distance is 320 km long, but since the road is not very good, it takes around five hours to get to Olympia.
 Even though it takes longer than the first option, the road is extremely scenic.
 You can also stop off at Mycenae and Epidaurus first.